piotrgrota/pgrota.github.io/_posts/2020-05-11-AWS-Random-Cut-Forest.md

 ### Conclusion

 Machine Learning algorithms can do great jobs on Real Time data and with AWS you can do easy detection Fraud with knowing SQL only.
+Please make changes to parameters and experiment to produce better results.

 More info below:

 [Kinesis Random Cut Forest](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/sqlrf-random-cut-forest-with-explanation.html)